Connect with others who understand.

 Tiredness

-If you feel unusually tired, try to adjust your sleep schedule to allow for more rest.
-Find ways to conserve your energy while doing daily tasks, eat healthy foods, and get some light exercise.
+If you feel unusually tired, try adjusting your sleep schedule to get more rest.
+Conserving energy during daily tasks, eating healthy foods, and doing light exercise may also help.

 Anxiety and Depression

-Relaxation exercises, doing activities you enjoy, medication, or talking to a counselor or therapist can help you manage the anxiety and depression that can come with cancer.
+Relaxation exercises, doing activities you enjoy, medication, or talking to a counselor or therapist can help you manage anxiety and depression related to cancer.

 Targeted Therapy

 Some advanced cancers are treated with targeted therapy drugs.
-These medications may be given along with initial chemotherapy.
-Alternatively, if treatments work and your cancer disappears, targeted therapy drugs can be used as maintenance treatment to prevent your cancer from coming back.
+These medications may be given along with chemotherapy.
+If treatments work and your cancer disappears, targeted therapy drugs can be used as maintenance treatment to help prevent your cancer from coming back.

-If you have recurrent ovarian cancer, or if you have a BRCA mutation (genetic change in the BRCA1 or BRCA2 genes), you may receive targeted therapy drugs known as PARP inhibitors.
-These medications, such as Zejula (niraparib), Lynparza (olaparib), or Rubraca (rucaparib), make it harder for cancer cells to repair DNA damage.
-PARP inhibitors can lead to diarrhea, nausea, vomiting, abdominal pain, appetite problems, tiredness, and muscle pain.
+If you have recurrent ovarian cancer, or if you have a BRCA mutation (a genetic change in the BRCA1 or BRCA2 genes), your doctor may recommend targeted therapy drugs known as PARP inhibitors.
+These medications make it harder for cancer cells to repair damage to their DNA.

 Radiation Therapy

-Some women with ovarian cancer receive radiation therapy to help manage symptoms or treat tumors that have spread to other parts of the body.
-During this treatment, high-energy X-rays are used to kill cancer cells.
+Some people with ovarian cancer receive radiation therapy to help manage symptoms or treat tumors that have spread to other parts of the body.
+This treatment uses high-energy X-rays to destroy cancer cells.

 • Red, peeling, or blistered skin